Ganymede-Bio/website-docusaurus/docs/nodes/Analysis/RunContainer.md

 ### Node Attributes
+- **num_cpu: int**
+  - Number of vCPUs to allocate to the container.
-- **container_name**
+- **gb_memory: int**
-  - Name of the container to execute
+  - Number of GB of memory to allocate to the container.
+- **gb_ephemeral_storage: int**
+  - Number of GB of ephemeral storage to allocate to the container.
+If more than 10 GB
+  - allocated, then ephemeral storage is allocated via a persistent volume claim.

 ### Notes
 Prior to usage, the following secrets must be configured in your Ganymede environment:
 - **artifact_registry**: Container registry associated with the container

-Prior to usage, the specified container needs to be built.